 - Kindle or paperback

-- Sleep-deprived mamas will also appreciate that it is available on
+- Sleep-deprived mamas will also appreciate that there is an audio version.

 FINAL THOUGHTS ON THE BEST BREASTFEEDING BOOKS

 Choosing one or two of these books on breastfeeding will help set you up for a positive breastfeeding experience.